skyzyx/resume/resumes/ryanparman-cloud-devops-sre.ats.md

 #### Principal Cloud and Platform Engineer (June 2020—January 2024)

 * Transitioned from Engineering Manager to a strategic technical leadership role.

-* Prolific documentarian.
-Documentation is worth 50% of your grade.

 * Either directly or collaboratively designed and maintained [AWS Control Tower], [Artifactory], [GitHub Enterprise], [GitHub Actions], [CircleCI], [Jenkins], and more.